igm503/PyRay/README.md

 - Spheres, Triangles, and Quads
 - Meshes from Triangles and Quads
 - Diffuse and Specular Reflections
-- Transparent Surfaces with Refraction
+- Transparency and Refraction
-- Basic HDR Tone Mapping
+- Simple HDR Tone Mapping
-- Realtime Mode
+- Realtime and Cumulative Render Modes
-- Save Higher Quality Renders

 # Getting Started
 You must have Python installed (tested with Python 3.10).